grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 If you run Grafana in high availability mode, configuration changes may not get applied to all Grafana instances immediately.
 You may need to wait a few minutes for the configuration to propagate to all Grafana instances.
 {{% /admonition %}}

-## Configure Azure AD/Entra ID authentication client using the Terraform provider
+## Configure Azure AD authentication client using the Terraform provider

 {{% admonition type="note" %}}
 Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
 Supported in the Terraform provider since v2.12.0.